ABoehlen/b2w/README.md

 cd b2w
 ./build
 ```

+On the Cxxdroid app, create a new project, copy the \*.c and \*.h files into the appropriate directories and then build the binary using the automatically generated CMakeLists.txt file.

 ## Usage
 The data will be saved in a comma-separated text file with the extension \*.csv.
 This file can be created when you use the program for the first time, or you create it manually using a text editor.